 Cities can collect more accurate data and better engage with companies, residents, and visitors to improve people’s parking and mobility experience.
 By leveraging innovative technologies and collaborating with new technology partners, cities will be able to manage and adapt to the ever-changing nature of today’s mobility industry.

-At Spot, we are committed to creating more efficient and effective cities through the use of kerb data.
+At Modii (formerly Spot Parking), we are committed to creating more efficient and effective cities through the use of kerb data.
 We specialize in gathering, analyzing, and interpreting entire kerbs’ data to empower city planners to make data-based decisions that would facilitate mobility, parking, and life itself, around urban areas.

 If you believe your city or community can benefit from digitizing its kerbsides, don’t hesitate to contact us!
 We’d be thrilled to help you and your community make better use of their kerbside assets.